cyterat/lol-champs-network/README.md

 - 99% of the JavasScript code has been generated through prompts by Gemini > Claude > Chat GPT (in that order), with 1% of minor tweaks from my side.

+- I had been trying to set up Mobalytics widget with champion builds, on node select, for a long time.
+However due to unresolved CORS errors related to dynamically generated elements, I decided to abandon the idea and instead switched to a source agnostic solution.
+This is currenlty a dynamically generated (tied to a specific champion) list of various build sites, allowing users to choose the source they prefer.

 ## To Do

-- ~~Python generated visualization will be replaced with html/js/css trio.~~
+- ✅ ~~Python generated visualization will be replaced with html/js/css trio.~~
-- Several views (network combinations) will be implemented.
-- Additional League of Legends entities will be added.
+- ✅ ~~Champion builds widget/tooltip added/~~
 - Scheduled script written in Python, for data manipulations, will be implemented.